JustBuddy/AddToHierarchy/README.md

 # AddToHierarchy
-A simple C# script for unity to spawn an prefab into hierarchy and ping it in the Editor.
+A simple C# script for unity to spawn a prefab into hierarchy and ping it in the Editor.

 ## Usage
 1. Put the .cs file inside /Assets/Editor.
 (Create the folder Editor if it doesn't exist.)